Required fields are followed by *

 • Main bedroom has a Queen Bed

-• Second bedroom has 2 holiday bunks (2 single beds on top and 2 double beds below)
+• Second bedroom has 2 Trio Bunks (2 Single beds on top and 2 Double beds below)

 • Lounge room has lounge and 2 large Ottomans